jarcode-foss/glava/README.md

 - glad (included as a submodule)
 - python (required to generate bindings with glad)
 - GCC (this program uses GNU C features)
-- GLX headers (optional, disable direct GLX support with `DISABLE_GLX=1`), usually the development packages for `libgl` include this on your distro

 **Ubuntu/Debian users:** the following command ensures you have all the needed packages and headers to compile GLava:
 ```bash